EffectOrientedProgramming/book/Chapters/07_State.md

 Although there are significant advantages; a basic `Ref` is not the solution for everything.
 We can only pass pure functions into `update`.
 The API of the plain Atomic `Ref` steers you in the right direction by not accepting `ZIO`s as parameters to any of its methods.
-To demonstrate why this restriction exists, we will deliberately undermine the system by sneaking in a side effect.
+To demonstrate why this restriction exists, we will deliberately undermine the system by sneaking in a Side Effect.
 First, we will create a helper function that imitates a long-running calculation.

 ```scala 3 mdoc